sictweb/bti425-2020/notes/angular-routing-intro.md

 #### Configuring a navigation-aware link

 In the UI - in a nav menu or in some other link (or link that looks like a button) - we want to navigate to a component.
-Similar to React - where the `a` element had a special attribute, Angular has a special attribute.
+Similar to React, but different.
+In React, we *replaced* the `a` element with a `Link` element (and its `to` attribute).
+In Angular, we still use the `a` element, but instead of using the `href` attribute, we use a *replacement attribute* named `routerLink`.

 Prepare to edit an existing `a` element.
 Replace the `href` attribute:
 * The new attribute is named `routerLink`
-* Its value is a root-relative path (which means that it begins with `/` a sash), that matches the value of the `path` attribute in the route objects (above)
+* Its value is a root-relative path (which means that it begins with `/` a slash), that matches the value of the `path` attribute in the route objects (above)

 For example: